THE ART WALL

 In early 2015, I along with a some other students had the opportunity to attend the Watermark Lead-On Conference, where we had the chance to see many inspiring women speak about their experiences.
 At this event, it was an artist by the name of Candy Chang whose words resonated within us most.
 Candy Chang’s “Before I Die” wall is an interactive public art project that invites people to contemplate death, reflect on life, and share their personal aspirations in public.

-We change the prompt every couple of weeks to spark students to think about their lives with fresh perspectives.
+We changed the prompt every couple of weeks to spark students to think about their lives with fresh perspectives.
 The Art Wall exists to bring students together as human beings, to express our feelings through the creation of our own art, and to foster a greater sense of community through individuality.
 We hope that the board will galvanize meaningful conversation on campus about who we are.